tanjoven/lagncrash-ctf-writeups/readme.md

 *Note: In the `keychain.txt` file there is 2 of such entries, but they are both the same.*

 Next thing is the `secret.sqlite` file...
-I already had a sqlite database browser ([DB Browser for SQLite](https://sqlitebrowser.org/)) so I tried to open the file with it, but it said "unsupported file format".
+I already had a sqlite database browser ([DB Browser (SQLite)](https://sqlitebrowser.org/)) so I tried to open the file with it, but it said "unsupported file format".

 When I was installing the DB Browser, the installer also installed a version called "**DB Browser (SQLCipher)**".
 I never really used it before but since this is a Crypto challenge, might as well try it out: